SciML/ModelOrderReduction.jl/docs/src/tutorials/deim_FitzHugh-Nagumo.md

 plot!(deim_plt)
 ```

-Finally, we put the two solutions in one figure.
+Finally, we put the two solutions into one figure.

 ```@example deim_FitzHugh_Nagumo
 # create data for plotting unconnected lines